aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 JSON-encoded transactions can be generated via the [REST API](https://fullnode.devnet.aptoslabs.com/v1/spec#/), following these steps:

-- First construct an appropriate JSON payload for the `/transactions/encode_submission` endpoint as demonstrated in the [Python SDK](https://github.com/aptos-labs/aptos-core/blob/b0fe7ea6687e9c180ebdbac8d8eb984d11d7e4d4/ecosystem/python/sdk/aptos_sdk/client.py#L128).
+1. First construct an appropriate JSON payload for the `/transactions/encode_submission` endpoint as demonstrated in the [Python SDK](https://github.com/aptos-labs/aptos-core/blob/b0fe7ea6687e9c180ebdbac8d8eb984d11d7e4d4/ecosystem/python/sdk/aptos_sdk/client.py#L128).
-- The output of the above contains an object containing a `message` and this must be signed with the sender’s private key locally.
+1. The output of the above contains an object containing a `message` that must be signed with the sender’s private key locally.
-- Finally, the original JSON payload is extended with the signature information and posted to the `/transactions` [endpoint](https://github.com/aptos-labs/aptos-core/blob/b0fe7ea6687e9c180ebdbac8d8eb984d11d7e4d4/ecosystem/python/sdk/aptos_sdk/client.py#L142).
-This will return back a transaction submission result that, if successful, contains a transaction hash in the `hash` [field](https://github.com/aptos-labs/aptos-core/blob/b0fe7ea6687e9c180ebdbac8d8eb984d11d7e4d4/ecosystem/python/sdk/aptos_sdk/client.py#L145).
+1. Extend the original JSON payload with the signature information and post it to the `/transactions` [endpoint](https://github.com/aptos-labs/aptos-core/blob/b0fe7ea6687e9c180ebdbac8d8eb984d11d7e4d4/ecosystem/python/sdk/aptos_sdk/client.py#L142).
+This will return a transaction submission result that, if successful, contains a transaction hash in the `hash` [field](https://github.com/aptos-labs/aptos-core/blob/b0fe7ea6687e9c180ebdbac8d8eb984d11d7e4d4/ecosystem/python/sdk/aptos_sdk/client.py#L145).

 JSON-encoded transactions allow for rapid development and support seamless ABI conversions of transaction arguments to native types.
 However, most system integrators prefer to generate transactions within their own tech stack.
 Both the [TypeScript SDK](https://github.com/aptos-labs/aptos-core/blob/9b85d41ed8ef4a61a9cd64f9de511654fcc02024/ecosystem/typescript/sdk/src/aptos_client.ts#L259) and [Python SDK](https://github.com/aptos-labs/aptos-core/blob/b0fe7ea6687e9c180ebdbac8d8eb984d11d7e4d4/ecosystem/python/sdk/aptos_sdk/client.py#L100) support generating BCS transactions.

 #### BCS-encoded transactions

-BCS encoded transactions can be submitted to the `/transactions` endpoint but must specify `Content-Type: application/x.aptos.signed_transaction+bcs` in the HTTP headers.
-This will return back a transaction submission result that, if successful, contains a transaction hash in the `hash` [field](https://github.com/aptos-labs/aptos-core/blob/9b85d41ed8ef4a61a9cd64f9de511654fcc02024/ecosystem/python/sdk/aptos_sdk/client.py#L138).
+BCS-encoded transactions can be submitted to the `/transactions` endpoint but must specify `Content-Type: application/x.aptos.signed_transaction+bcs` in the HTTP headers.
+This will return a transaction submission result that, if successful, contains a transaction hash in the `hash` [field](https://github.com/aptos-labs/aptos-core/blob/9b85d41ed8ef4a61a9cd64f9de511654fcc02024/ecosystem/python/sdk/aptos_sdk/client.py#L138).

-### Types of Transactions
+### Types of transactions

 Within a given transaction, the target of execution can be one of two types:

-- An entry point (formerly known as script function), and/or
+- An entry point (formerly known as script function)
-- A script (payload).
+- A script (payload)

-Currently the SDKs: [Python](https://github.com/aptos-labs/aptos-core/blob/b0fe7ea6687e9c180ebdbac8d8eb984d11d7e4d4/ecosystem/python/sdk/aptos_sdk/client.py#L249) and [Typescript](https://github.com/aptos-labs/aptos-core/blob/76b654b54dcfc152de951a728cc1e3f9559d2729/ecosystem/typescript/sdk/src/aptos_client.test.ts#L98) only support the generation of transactions that target entry points.
+Currently the SDKs [Python](https://github.com/aptos-labs/aptos-core/blob/b0fe7ea6687e9c180ebdbac8d8eb984d11d7e4d4/ecosystem/python/sdk/aptos_sdk/client.py#L249) and [Typescript](https://github.com/aptos-labs/aptos-core/blob/76b654b54dcfc152de951a728cc1e3f9559d2729/ecosystem/typescript/sdk/src/aptos_client.test.ts#L98) support the generation of transactions that target entry points only.
 This guide points out many of those entry points, such as `coin::transfer` and `aptos_account::create_account`.

 All operations on the Aptos blockchain should be available via entry point calls.
 While one could submit multiple transactions calling entry points in series, many such operations may benefit from being called atomically from a single transaction.
 A script payload transaction can call any entry point or public function defined within any module.